thatspiyush08/SolanaSwiftPay/README.md

-# Solana Shift Pay
+# Solana Swift Pay

-Solana Shift Pay is a web3-based application designed to facilitate international transactions using the Solana blockchain.
-By leveraging Solana's high-speed and low-cost transaction capabilities, Solana Shift Pay aims to reduce transfer fees and transaction times associated with traditional international payments.
+Solana Swift Pay is a web3-based application designed to facilitate international transactions using the Solana blockchain.
+By leveraging Solana's high-speed and low-cost transaction capabilities, Solana Swift Pay aims to reduce transfer fees and transaction times associated with traditional international payments.

 ## Features